In this guide

 Why should I use an MVNO?

-If only one or two networks have signal in your area but you’re not sold on the packages they offer it is well worth looking at MVNOs using the same network to get a greater selection of deals.
+If only one or two networks have signal in your area but you’re not sold on the packages they offer it is worth looking at MVNOs using the same network so you can choose from a wider selection of deals.

 Are there any downsides to an MVNO?

-By going with one of the four major network operators you’ll have access to high street stores across the UK.
+By going with one of the four major network operators you’ll have access to high street stores across the UK, something most MVNOs do not have.
 And MVNOs are often smaller operations, lacking the large teams of well trained and experienced customer support staff available with the main networks.

 While MVNOs may have cheaper prices, you may not be able to get the latest smartphones, tablets or dongles on a contract.
 Many MVNO deals are SIM only so it is up to you to supply the hardware.